easy-app-framework/core.clj/README.md

-# easy-app
+# dar.container

 A port of [easy-app](https://github.com/eldargab/easy-app) for Clojure.

 ## Usage

-Doesn't work yet.
+Not yet released.

 ## License